 Alleged offences that could give rise to a ‘reasonable’ suspicion by police are quite extensive.
 It pays, however, to check that the reason the police directed you to stop in the first place was sound and lawful.
-Your specialist traffic offence lawyers are fully aware of cases where there were simply no reasonable grounds for the police to suspect wrongdoing.
-Check to see if you fall into this category.
+Experienced traffic lawyers are fully aware of cases where there were simply no reasonable grounds for the police to suspect wrongdoing, and can help determine whether you fall into this category.

 An unknown offence?

-But again – the circumstances in life can be complicated and it pays to let your traffic offence lawyers know the exact details of your failure to stop.
+It is best to advise experienced traffic lawyers of the exact details of your failure to stop.
 For example, there might be questions around your understanding of the situation, or health issues that confused the matter.
 You truly might have had no idea that you failed to stop for a police officer.
-Be up-front with your advisor about your personal circumstances.
+Be up-front with your lawyer about your personal circumstances.